jonasgeiler/astro-html-minifier-next/README.md

 >
 > More information can be found in the [Lightning CSS documentation][lightningcss-docs].

+#### `alwaysWriteMinifiedHTML`

+This option is not passed to [html-minifier-next][html-minifier-next].
+It only controls the behavior of this Astro integration.

+By default, the integration only overwrites the original HTML assets if the minified HTML is smaller.
+However, there are [cases][issue-7] where you might actually prefer the larger output due to special compatibility reasons or otherwise.
+Setting this option to `true` causes the integration to always overwrite the HTML assets with their minified results, regardless of size.

 ## Credits

-This integration wouldn't be possible without the awesome work of [Juriy Zaytsev aka. @kangax][@kangax] ([html-minifier][html-minifier]), [the Terser team][@terser] ([html-minifier-terser][html-minifier-terser]), and of course [Jens Oliver Meiert aka. @j9t][@j9t] ([html-minifier-next][html-minifier-next]).
+This project wouldn't be possible without the awesome work of [Juriy Zaytsev aka. @kangax][@kangax] ([html-minifier][html-minifier]), [the Terser team][@terser] ([html-minifier-terser][html-minifier-terser]), and of course [Jens Oliver Meiert aka. @j9t][@j9t] ([html-minifier-next][html-minifier-next]).